 discover that when I felt only a little upset my heart rate was 120 beats per minute!

-of course if you continue trying to "discuss matters" with your loved one
+of course if you continue trying to "discuss matters" with your spouse

-while being unreasonable, it will be very difficult to resolve anything.
+while being unreasonable, it is very difficult to resolve anything.
 An escalation of the anger is a more likely result, leading to hurt feelings, a drop in affection, and so on.

 That's where meditation can really make a difference.
 Experiments